 - Mistake #5: Letting food cool before putting it in the fridge

 Don't leave food out of the refrigerator for more than two hours or one hour if it is over 90°F outside.
-Illness-causing bacteria can grow rapidly when perishables are left in the danger zone — between 40°F and 140°F. Instead, always refrigerate foods in a timely matter.
-If you are on a road trip, tailgating or picnicking be sure to pack perishable foods in a well-insulated cooler.
-An impressive 79 percent say they properly store leftovers within two hours of serving.
+Illness-causing bacteria can grow rapidly when perishable foods are left in the danger zone — between 40°F and 140°F. Always refrigerate foods in a timely matter.
+If you are on a road trip, tailgating or picnicking, pack perishable foods in a well-insulated cooler with ice or cold packs.

-- Mistake #6: Eating raw cookie dough or batter (and other foods containing uncooked eggs)
+- Mistake #6: Eating raw cookie dough (and other foods containing uncooked eggs and flour)

 Never eat any raw eggs because they may contain Salmonella or other harmful bacteria.
-Instead, cook eggs thoroughly, avoid foods that contain raw or undercooked eggs.
+Instead, cook eggs thoroughly and avoid foods that contain raw or undercooked eggs.
 Even raw dough without eggs should not be consumed as raw flour may contain E. coli and cause people to get sick.

 - Mistake #8: Undercooking meat, poultry, seafood or eggs

-Cooked food is safe only after it’s been heated to a high enough internal temperature to kill harmful bacteria.
-In order to avoid eating undercooked foods, you must use a food thermometer – the only way to determine if cooked foods are safe to eat.
-Do not rely solely upon sight, smell or taste to tell whether your food is done.
-Did you know that according to the 2011 Consumer Knowledge of Home Food Safety Practices Survey only 20 percent of those surveyed use a food thermometer to check the doneness of red meat, pork or poultry and 43 percent of people don’t know the safe minimum internal temperature of ground meat?
-Don't fall prey to this very common mistake.
+Cooked food is safe only after it's been heated to a high enough internal temperature to kill harmful bacteria.
+In order to avoid eating undercooked foods, you must use a food thermometer — the only way to determine if cooked foods are safe to eat.
+Do not rely on sight, smell or taste to tell whether your food is done.

 - Mistake #9: Not washing your hands

-Illness-causing bacteria can survive in many places – including on your hands.
-Washing your hands the right way can stop the spread of these bacteria.
-Shockingly enough, only 40 percent of those surveyed wash their hands with soap and warm water for at least 20 seconds all of the time.
+Illness-causing bacteria can survive in many places — including on your hands.
 Always wash your hands for at least 20 seconds with soap and warm, running water before and after handling food.

 - Mistake #10: Not replacing sponges and dish rags

-Ironically, sponges, dishrags and items used to clean are some of the dirtiest tools in your kitchen.
-Sponges and dishrags can hold on to harmful foodborne pathogens and cause a serious health risk.
+Ironically, sponges and dishrags are some of the dirtiest tools in your kitchen.
+Sponges and dishrags can hold harmful foodborne pathogens and cause a serious health risk.
 Always sanitize your sponges at least every other day and replace them every week or two for best protection against germs.
 Here is more information on sponge safety and how to sanitize your sponge.